PyMVPA/PyMVPA/doc/source/tutorial.rst

  'odd' 'odd' 'odd' 'odd' 'odd']

 Using this attribute we can now easily split the dataset into two.
-PyMVPA dataset can be sliced in similar ways as NumPy_ or Matlab arrays.
+PyMVPA datasets can be sliced in similar ways as NumPy_'s `ndarrays`.
 The following calls select the subset of samples (i.e. rows in the datasets), where the value of the `runtype` attribute is either the string 'even' or 'odd'.